Last updated on March 9th, 2022

 Have a look at all the scuba diving highlights from Rangiroa

 Though not as famous as the diving in Rangiroa, give it a few more years until the Garuae Pass, better known as the ‘north pass’, takes over as the best place in French Polynesia for scuba diving.
 A designated UNESCO Biosphere Reserve, every single dive will be engraved deep in your memory forever.
 Why?
 Picture this: you’re cruising along a coral garden, with incredibly healthy coral in all shapes, colors and sizes.
 All around you and in the deep blue, hundreds of sharks patrol the water in search of tonight’s meal.
 You spot a massive school of goatfish swimming in a perfect pattern and decide to have a look inside, as they simply adjust to this new annoyance.
 As you reach the end of the coral garden, you begin to ride the current and drift back into the lagoon-like Superman.
 On the way, you visit magical places like the Alibaba Canyon and the Nurse Shark Cave, where a ton of surprises await you.
 My best advice?
 Get here before the secret is out!

 Check out the wonders of scuba diving in Fakarava

 There you have it!
 The top things to do in Rangiroa and Fakarava.
 There’s plenty more to see and do in Rangiroa and Fakarava.
-If you’re heading there, be sure to read this complete Fakarava Travel Guide & Rangiroa Travel Guide.
+If you plan on visiting these two atolls, be sure to read these travel guides.